ChicagoBoss/ChicagoBoss/README.md

 *Comet*.
 It's simple to write a Comet endpoint in Chicago Boss.
-Unlike any other language, Erlang gives you the benefits of asynchronous network communcation without using callbacks.
+Unlike any other language, Erlang gives you the benefits of asynchronous network communication without using callbacks.
 Here is a trivial example of a long-poll
 controller:

 ```erlang